sealvault/sealvault/website/src/dev-docs/design/in-page-provider.md

 on-chain transaction.
 A popular example is OpenSea's [Seaport](https://docs.opensea.io/v2.0/reference/seaport-overview) framework.

-We should note that there is no requirement for the spender to request an off-chain signature from the token owner before they'd spend the token.
+We should note that there is no standard that requires the spender to request an off-chain signature from the token owner before they'd spend the token.

 ## Data Portability